 - Our financial performance, including our revenue trend.

 We are proud to be a fully committed partner of every one of our schools.

 Bedford Traded Services will:

-- Have excellent impact on school effectiveness and outcomes for learners.
+- Have excellent and sustained impact on school effectiveness and outcomes for learners.

 - Use revenue from schools efficiently, effectively and fairly.